Masaru2/pokejp/README.md

 ## Credits

+* MoriyaFaith for his original project
 * The [pokered](https://github.com/pret/pokered) for serving as a base dissassembly
 * Alchav's fork of pokered, which allowed usage of the RG sprites
-* Rangi42 for creating Tilemap Studio and Polished Map, allowing for editing of tilemaps and Cerulean Cave
+* Rangi42 for creating Tilemap Studio and Polished Map, allowing for editing of tilemaps and Cerulean Cave and for the Japanese Map Border Layout